acdh-oeaw/AkSearchExtend/README.md

 * Add your composer package to the list of composer dependencies either by running `composer require your-organization/your-composer-package-name` in the repository's root directory or adding your package name to the `require` section of the `composer.json` manually.
-* Include your Zend2 module name in the list of modules being loaded by the VuFind/AkSearch.
+* Include your Laminas module name in the list of modules being loaded by the VuFind/AkSearch.
     * Append your module's name (namespace) at the end of the `VUFIND_LOCAL_MODULES` environment variable defined in the last line of the `Dockerfile` in the repository root directory.
     * Append your module's name (namespace) at the end of the `VUFIND_LOCAL_MODULES` environment variable in the `docker-compose.yaml` in the repository root directory
       (so people deploying with just `docker-compose up` have it as well).